uipath-certification/uipath-certification.github.io/_posts/2021-04-09-ipo-uipath-stock-price-value.md

 They can move files and folders.
 They can copy and paste data.
 They can fill in forms, extract structured, even semi-structured data from documents, scraped browsers, and much more.
 So let's look at that.
 This is just a quick infographic on their website, logging in the application.
 We mentioned these right.

-Connect the system, API APIs, though.
+Connect the system APIs, though.
 That's really critical when you think of.
 You know, a SAS solution, a cloud type SAS environment with within large complex organizations, you have an enterprise software solution you might use best of breed and have lots of different products that have to communicate to each other.

 And so connecting the API APIs can help with that as many, as well, as many other reasons, it can help with an organization, but, you know, RPAs can copy and paste data so that people don't have to do it.
 It saves them time.
 They can move.
 Data from files and folders that can move files and folders.
 They can extract process, extract, and process structured.